hthegoat/hk-portfolio/docs/README.md

 If you are looking for a fresh set of eyes and real talent using data-driven marketing, I am both of those things.

-## News
+## Career Highlights

-- [Sept 1991] Attended Hogwarts
-- [July 1980] Born in Godric's Hollow, West Country, England, Great Britain
+- $370k spent in ads for $1.5 million in revenue

 ## Projects